Welcome to today's edition of the Rush 24-7 podcast.

 And he rolled like his father did on taxes.

-We're gonna get taxed on health benefits.
+We're going to get taxed on health benefits.

 And let me just go ahead and buy my own insurance.